Sonia Hall

 My way of working

 As a person-centred therapist I aim to work alongside you, trusting you to make sense of your own life experiences, and so enabling you to effect positive changes for yourself.
-I will not diagnose or direct your behaviour, but instead offer a nurturing space in which you can explore your own life story.
+I will not try to interpret or direct your behaviour, but instead offer a nurturing space in which you can explore your own life story.
 I will be guided by you, and we will go at your pace, so you can move towards meaningful, personal growth.

 How therapy can work

 As with all living things, humans have within them an innate drive to develop and grow.
 Just as plants need nutrients and water to thrive, I believe that we need an environment of warm, empathic understanding so we can strive - just like a flower in bloom - to reach our fullest potential.
-I believe that given these optimum conditions for growth, we can become more fully who we want to be, and not perhaps just how others perceive us.
+I believe that given these optimum conditions for growth, we can become more fully who we want to be, and not perhaps just how others perceive or define us.

 I feel honoured and privileged when I meet new clients and they choose to work with and share their life stories with me.